Jamiree/jamiree.github.io/_publications/paper-title-number-4.md

 model to the data using optimization-based parameter estimation.
 We demonstrate the algorithm’s capabilities across several examples from ordinary differential equations (ODEs), parametric curves, and partial differential equations (PDEs).
-Lastly we show how dictionary-based sparse regression with universal function approximators, e.g., trigonometric, polyonmial functions, can be used in conjunction with our algorithm to obtain time-varying or spatially-dependent parameter functions.
+Lastly we show how dictionary-based sparse regression with universal function approximators, e.g., trigonometric, polynomial functions, can be used in conjunction with our algorithm to obtain time-varying or spatially-dependent parameter functions.